chagge/launcher/README.md

 Limitation of GUI
 ---
-Keeping this "tree-model" in mind, it's now possible to consider one important limitation of GUI:
+Keeping this "tree-model" in mind, it's now possible to consider one important limitation of GUI.

 To organize the content of a whole system/software in a tree, you have a design problem: